How do you get your reader to trust you—without it feeling like just another marketing tactic?

 These systems have been passed down through generations of digital marketers (so in Internet time, that’s what, like ten years?) and they’re largely accepted as the “best practices” around.

-And I’m putting them all on blast.
+And guess what?
+I’m putting them all on blast.

 When conversion rates and ROI’s are more important than the human on the other end of the screen, and “giving value” is a just another tactic to compel your reader to DO something, your writing becomes compromised.